wistonk/go-k8s-app-demo/README.md

 ```

 We then use [bash script](https://github.com/wistonk/go-k8s-app-demo/blob/main/run.sh) to build, scan, tag and push the docker image to our preffered redistry.
 We will see detailed view the bash script later on.

+####  Test locally
+- Build image
+- Run the image
+- Use postman to test

+> Once this is successfully, lets proceed and install and run minikube, we will alter deploy the image and test it there.
+We have automated this process and go use the provided script.

+### Automating its deployment into a Kubernetes cluster

 #### Bash Script
 In this demo, we use this [bash script](https://github.com/wistonk/go-k8s-app-demo/blob/main/run.sh) which creates a [minikube](https://minikube.sigs.k8s.io/docs/start/) cluster and deploys the demo app.